-- Must be completed within two weeks of notification or student will be declared ineligible for the remainder of the quarter. - Is drawn between the student, teacher(s), and parents/guardians. - Outlines the remedial action to be taken. - Supports student efforts to regain eligibility by providing feedback on student progress.
+- Must be completed within two weeks of notification-by due date or student will be declared ineligible for the remainder of the quarter. - Is drawn between the student, teacher(s), and parents/guardians. - Outlines the remedial action to be taken. - Supports student efforts to regain eligibility by providing feedback on student progress.